 Remember, that clay is abrasive, so if used without lubrication, can easily scratch your car.

-This is less of an issue with glass compared to clear coat, because glass is much stronger, but you still need to keep it in mind.
+This is less of an issue with glass compared to clear coat, because glass is much harder, but you still need to keep it in mind.

 Will a Clay Bar Remove Water Spots from Glass?

-If the clay bar was unable to remove the water spots from your windshield or windows, then try using a water spot removing glass cleaner, or consider polishing the glass.
+If the clay bar was unable to remove the water spots from your windshield or windows, then try using a dedicated water spot remover spray, or consider polishing the glass.